abhiRawat10/Employee_Wage/README.md

 # Employee Wage Management System

 ## Overview
 The Employee Wage Management System is a C# application built using .NET 6 that helps manage employee salaries and wages.
 The system allows employers to calculate employee wages based on work hours, overtime, and deductions.

-## Features
+## Features added in this branch

-- Add, update, and delete employee records
-- Calculate wages based on hourly rate or fixed salary
-- Manage overtime calculations
-- Generate wage slips
-- Store and retrieve employee wage history
+-Ability to compute employee wage based on company.

 ## Technologies Used